Davorus/TicTacToe/README.md

 ## Functionality

 Inside of the `int main()` method is only an instance of the `Gamesetup_Handler`, which has the menu lead implemented and sets up the whole game.
-Playerinitialization is taken by the `Game_Handler` and the playermanagement itself. `Playfield_Handler` takes care of printing the playfield and if a player has won.
+Playerinitialization and the playermanagement is taken by the `Game_Handler`.
+The `Playfield_Handler` takes care of printing the playfield and checks if a player has won.

 ---

 ## How to run the code

+>Tip: If you want to play with a bigger field against some bots, then make the console a bit bigger

 1. Open Visual Studio Code
 2. Open the repo in Visual Studio Code
-3. Open `main.cpp`
+3. Open and compile `main.cpp`
-4. Compile the `main.cpp` file

 >It's possible to run the code on other compilers than gnu, but some lines have to be changed and the overall structure has to be implemented a bit different depending on what IDE you want to run the code